Azure/azure-sdk-for-go/tools/profileBuilder/README.md

 # Profile Builder

+> Note: This tool is related to the Azure-SDK-for-Go, but not truly part of it.
+As such, the SemVers associated with this repository do not extend to the packages associated with `profileBuilder`.

 ## Overview

 Azure Profiles offer a means of virtualizing the API Versions of services that should be targeted by an application or SDK.